dangoslen/dangoslen-me-site/content/blog/re-learning-ansible-from-scratch.md

 ## What is Ansible?

 Ansible is essentially a provisioning and configuration management tool.
-You write *mostly* declarative .yml files to specify the desired state of a machine.
-The idea is that instead of having to write code to handle various pre-existing states of the machine ("Does this file exist?"), you simply say (aka *declare*) the desired state you want the machine to be in.
-This idea is usually referred to as a \[desired state model].
+You write *mostly* declarative `.yml` files to specify the desired state of a machine.
+The idea is that instead of having to write a large bash script to install packages or move files around, you simply *declare* the desired state you want the machine to be in regardless of its current or present state.

-Ansible is *mostly* declarative.
-What I mean is that Ansible strives to be as declarative as possible and hide the specific commands performed by the user, but it violates that principle sometimes.
-For instance, Ansible also has the ability to perform loops, concatenate lists, and do mappings between various data-structures.
+When I say that Ansible is *mostly* declarative, what I mean is that Ansible strives to be as declarative as possible but there are cases it violates that principle.
+For instance, Ansible also has the ability to perform user-defined loops, set variables, and make simple boolean decisions.
 You can even run snippets of python code as [filters](https://docs.ansible.com/ansible/2.3/playbooks_filters.html) to do more complex commands/transformations.

 ## How Does it Work?